Program Director, Pediatric Residency

 Dr. Grisham received his medical degree from the Medical College of Georgia in 2007 where he was also inducted into AOA Honor Medical Society.
 During his residency at Greenville Health System, he received the Lily M. and G. D. Jackson Fund Award for Young Physician of Exceptional Promise, the Miracle Maker Award, and resident teaching awards.
 Upon completion of his pediatric residency in 2010, he served for one year as a chief resident and then as clinical faculty in both inpatient and outpatient general pediatrics, including some private practice experience.
 He has received the outstanding faculty teaching award on five occasions, the Paul V. Catalana, MD Exemplary Character Award, and was inducted into the Gold Humanism Honor Society in 2016.
 Dr. Grisham’s academic interests include resident education and mentorship.

 Dr. Hartke received her medical degree and her PhD in Microbiology and Immunology as part of the Medical Scientist Training Program at the Medical University of South Carolina in 2009.
 She completed her pediatric residency at the University of Texas Southwestern.
-After residency, she joined the faculty at Children’s Medical Center of Dallas where she received the Clinical Teaching Award for Core Clerkship Teachers from UT Southwestern.
-In 2014, Dr. Hartke returned home to South Carolina and joined the GHS faculty as a pediatric hospitalist.
+After residency, she joined the faculty at Children’s Medical Center of Dallas where she received the Clinical Teaching Award for Core Clerkship Teachers.
+In 2014, Dr. Hartke joined the GHS faculty as a pediatric hospitalist.
 She has served as the M4 Pediatric Director for the USC School of Medicine Greenville since 2014 and is the faculty co-advisor for the Gold Humanism Honor Society.
+She received the 2017 USCSOM Greenville Golden Peach Award for Excellence in M4 Education.
 Dr. Hartke’s academic interests include undergraduate and graduate medical education as well as pediatric hospital medicine.

 Dr. Krom received his medical degree from the Edward Via College of Osteopathic Medicine – Virginia Campus in 2013.
 During his pediatric residency at Greenville Health System, he received the Miracle Maker award and medical student teaching award.
 He then completed one year as chief resident before joining the pediatric faculty.
 Dr. Krom also serves as the fourth year medical student course director for ambulatory pediatrics.
 His academic interests include medical education, physician wellness, and mentorship.